By Kamran Dastoury, MD

 Known formally as abobotulinumtoxinA, and manufactured Galderma, this injectable was FDA approved in 2009 and is used “to smooth the frown lines between the eyebrows”, according to the company’s website.
 Results usually show up within two to three days but can take up to a week for the full effect.
 It is better suited for last minute treatments because of its faster onset time and, because it travels through tissues to a slightly greater distance, it is better for treating larger areas, like the forehead.
 This can also mean that the injection may spread to unwanted areas and result in complications such as eyebrow or eyelid drooping, so it is better suited for broader treatment areas like the forehead.
 The results usually last 4 months, but in some cases it can last up to 5 months.

 From my clinical experience, Dysport appears to have a wider spread in the area of injection.
 I prefer to use Dysport for patients who have a higher hairline or taller forehead in order to cover more distance with less injections.
-Other injectables, such as Botox or Jeuveau, may perform better when you’re looking to target a precise muscle like in the crow’s feet area.
+Other injectables, such as Botox, may perform better when you’re looking to target a precise muscle like in the crow’s feet area.